The Gospel of Jesus Christ

 Mere lip service will never lead to a person’s true salvation in Christ.
 The proof is in the pudding, so to speak.

 John 8:31-32 says, “Then said Jesus to those Jews which believed on him, if ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.”
 That’s a BIG “if;” did you catch it?
-Please carefully read and ponder this passage carefully, because God’s message of salvation is found here.
+Please read and ponder this passage carefully, because God’s message of salvation is found here.

 1 John 2:3-6 and James 2:18-20 teach us that our commitment to God will be evident by the way we live for Jesus Christ after we come to know Him personally via eternal salvation.
 Our salvation is not based upon our works.
 Instead, our works after we are saved are ‘the proof in the pudding’ I mentioned above.
+We will desire to do the works of the Father to the glory of Jesus Christ.

 2 Corinthians 15:3 instructs us to examine our self to make sure we are even in the faith as a true Christian.
 The Bible is loaded with passages that help us examine our self in this way.
 Does our lifestyle reveal a true love for God?
 Someone asked, “If your faith were on trial, would there be enough evidence to convict you as a Christian?”
 Well said.
 These are good places to start in examining our self to see if we are even in the Christian faith.